 - We provide training to build the capacity and skills of professionals, such as judges, prison staff, social and probation workers who work with children in contact with the law

-- We advocate at regional and international forums, such as the UN and the African Committee of Experts on the Rights and Welfare of the Child, to highlight the most pressing challenges in implementing international standards on children in conflict with the law.
+- We advocate at regional and international forums, to highlight the most pressing challenges in implementing international standards on children in conflict with the law.